freggillicious/alx-system_engineering-devops/README.md

-this is the directory for shell basics
+this is the directory for shell permissions